PashaIanko/PashaIanko.github.io/_posts/2022-10-02-data-augmentation-1.md

 - ```area_range```: (0.01, 1.0) (Allowed area range for the cropped image)
 - ```overlap_thresh```: 0.3 (If overlap with the bounding box is less than 30%, the algorithm deletes this bounding box!)

-Below you see the result of applying random_crop_image function with the above parameters. **In some mini-batches, the cropping augmentation CROPS OUT smaller classes!**
+Below you see the result of applying random_crop_image function with the above parameters. **In some mini-batches, the cropping augmentation crops out smaller classes!**

 ![](/img/posts/data-augmentation-1/13.png "Image cropping, probabilistically applied to the same input.
 Notice, how this function “crops out” target classes on some photos (e.g. 1st and 2nd photos in the 3rd row)")